yyyoichi/golay/README.md

 golay.EncodeBinay(data, &encoded)
 var decoded []uint8
 golay.DecodeBinay(encoded, &decoded)

+// Calculate encoded/decoded sizes
+inputBits := 100
+encodedBits := golay.EncodedBits(inputBits)   // Returns 184 (8 blocks × 23 bits)
+decodedBits := golay.DecodedBits(encodedBits) // Returns 96 (8 blocks × 12 bits)
 ```

+The encoder holds a writer internally and can append multiple encode operations to the same output slice.
 The encoder splits input data into 12-bit blocks and encodes each into a 23-bit codeword.
 The decoder reverses this process with automatic error correction.

 ## Implementation